joshortner/joshortner.github.io/index.md

 layout: home
 ---

-Hey!
 My name is Josh Ortner.
-This is my website.
-Here, I write about about the topics in Computer Science that I'm most curious about.
-That tends Remote Sensing and Machine Learning, Computer Graphics, and Web Technologies.

-I have an Undergraduate degree in Computer Science, and a year of experience conducting AI/Data Science research with two national labs: [Oak Ridge National Lab](https://www.ornl.gov/) and [Los Alamos National Lab](https://www.lanl.gov/).
-Check out my [resume](https://joshortner.github.io/resume) if you're interested in learning more about my experience.
+I'm an Embedded Software Engineer at Los Alamos National Lab.
+My specialty is embedded software for space-based sensors.
+My coding interests outside of work center around computer graphics and game development.
+My resume is [here](https://joshortner.github.io/resume), my email is jlortner@gmail.com, and some of my projects are below.